Demo 3: Inner-Product Spaces#

 x = symbols('x')

-plot_x1 = dtuplot.quiver((0,0),x1,rendering_kw={'color':'r', 'label': '$x_1$'}, xlim = (-1,7), ylim = (-1,7), show = False)
+plot_x1 = dtuplot.quiver((0,0),x1,rendering_kw={'color':'r', 'label': '$x_1$'}, xlim = (-1,7), ylim = (-1,7), show = False, aspect='equal')

 plot_x2 = dtuplot.quiver((0,0),x2,rendering_kw={'color':'c', 'label': '$x_2$', 'alpha': 0.7}, show = False)

-plot_projX2 = dtuplot.quiver((0,0),projX2,rendering_kw={'color':'k', 'label': '$proj_{X_2}(x_1)$'},show = False)
+plot_projX2 = dtuplot.quiver((0,0),projU_x1,rendering_kw={'color':'k', 'label': '$proj_{X_2}(x_1)$'},show = False)

-plot_X2 = dtuplot.plot(x2[1]/x2[0] * x, label = '$X_2$',rendering_kw={'color':'c', 'linestyle': '--'}, legend = True,show = False)
+plot_X2 = dtuplot.plot(x2[1]/x2[0] * x, label = '$u$',rendering_kw={'color':'c', 'linestyle': '--'}, legend = True,show = False)

-(plot_x1 + plot_projX2 + plot_x2 + plot_X2).show()
+(plot_x1 + plot_X2 + plot_projX2 + plot_x2).show()

 c1 = Matrix([2+I, 3, 5-I, 6])